CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: authenticator management.

 ### Part a)

 #### LINCS specific control or LINCS Responsibility

 Authentication for LINCS internal personnel are created during the personnel assignment process where requests are made to the LINCS admin group for proper access levels.
 The LINCS admin group verifies the identity of the user.
 The website performs further verification by sending an email to the user's mailbox containing a single-use activation link which must be used to log in to the account for the first time and to create a password.

-Prior to issuing initial Drupal Site Manager (highest level of Client User Account) system credentials (user ID and initial password),  the CivicActions Implementation staff verifies the user’s request for access, typically during the initial kick-off call when all stakeholders are present.
-New Site Managers are able to provide additional Site Manager access at their own discretion, and are ultimately responsible for managing their own Site Manager and other user accounts that they create.